wikimedia/operations-software-netbox/docs/models/extras/stagedchange.md

 # Staged Changes

+!!! danger "Deprecated Feature"
+    This feature has been deprecated in NetBox v4.2 and will be removed in a future release.
+Please consider using the [netbox-branching plugin](https://github.com/netboxlabs/netbox-branching), which provides much more robust functionality.

 A staged change represents the creation of a new object or the modification or deletion of an existing object to be performed at some future point.
 Each change must be assigned to a [branch](./branch.md).

 Changes can be applied individually via the `apply()` method, however it is recommended to apply changes in bulk using the parent branch's `commit()` method.